zoekirsh/strong-params-basics/README.md

 ```

 5. Click somewhere else and look! a wild description field appears.
-6. Now typ in some message into the new field.
+6. Now type in some message into the new field.
 7. Click submit and you'll notice that the description has been updated.
 What a nefarious hack!

 That is the problem that strong params was created to fix.
 We want to make sure that when users submit a form we only let the field we want get by.